sebastiencabonbw/documentation-identity-analytics/documentation/identitry-analytics/uar-guide/02-my-first-review.md

 ![](./media/IAP168-2.png)

-> **Note:** From a campaign management perspective we keep track of all the delegations by enforcing the RACI principles.
+> [!note] From a campaign management perspective we keep track of all the delegations by enforcing the RACI principles.
 > The initial reviewers are considered as **accountable** while the delegated reviewers are considered as **responsible**.
 > This can be highlighted in the campaign management interface.